Morgul/passport-browserid/README.md

 #### Configure Strategy

-The BrowserID authentication strategy authenticates users using an assertion of email address ownership, obtained via the BrowserID JavaScript API.
+The Persona authentication strategy authenticates users using an assertion of email address ownership, obtained via the Persona JavaScript API.
 The strategy requires a `validate` callback, which accepts an email address and calls `done` providing a user.

-    passport.use(new BrowserIDStrategy({
+    passport.use(new PersonaStrategy({
         audience: 'http://www.example.com'
       },
       function(email, done) {